esttorhe/cv/cv.md

 ### Work Experience

 **`SoundCloud`** *Core Clients Engineering Manager* **2019 to present**<br>
+	Lead the technical front to design, implement and release the very first `Design System` @ SoundCloud.
+Leading a cross functional team compromised of 14 engineers, coordinating with 2 designers and distributed accross different countries and timezones.
+Managed to reduce the time it takes to iterate and test UI/UX changes by 30%.<br>
 	Manage a cross platform team involving `BackEnd` technologies (`Scala`, `Go`) as well as `Android` & `iOS`.
 Grew the team to double the number of `BackEnd` engineers & started the inclusion of `Web FrontEnd` development to the team.<br>
 	Lead many company wide efforts to improve the `Engineering Experience` across the entire technology organization, e.g.: Centralisation of engineering documentation finding & creation, established a program to share multiplatform work knowledge to other teams, unification of multiple tracking systems to cross-reference on a single place, lead the technical aspect of a redesign project that involved all user facing clients of our app (`web`, `Android` & `iOS`).<br>
 	Focused on leading the career development path of the team, due to the structure of the team more times than none I need to fill the roles of `Product Manager` as well as `Product Owner`.